jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 You will not be disloyal, because you are not Conservative or Progressive.
 You're a lifeform looking for resources, it's not your job to judge good and bad techniques and tools based on ideology.
 It's your job to solve your daily pains.
 And if any stepmother insults, bullies, threatens, or attacks your choice, let them innovate a better one.

 You should use mixed-ideological politics to choose any tool.
 Not only because evolution has proven so successful in modern medicine and mixed-martial arts.
-But selecting the best adaptation is the only way to earn your spot on the team.
+But selecting the best adaptation is the only way to earn your spot playing for Life on Earth.

 ## There is No Lion King